merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 </div>

-To see how this file is used, you can primarily take a look at the metagenomics workflow in the later chapters in this document.
+To see how this file is used, you can take a look at the metagenomics workflow in the later chapters in this document.

 ## fasta.txt